Stop Mold Before It Starts - Portland HVAC Solutions

 Persistent Health Symptoms

-If allergy symptoms, respiratory issues, or other health problems persist after HVAC mold treatment, comprehensive mold remediation may be needed to address hidden mold sources.
+If allergy symptoms, respiratory issues, or other health problems stick around after HVAC mold treatment, you may need full mold remediation to address hidden sources behind walls or under floors.

-We can refer you to licensed mold remediation contractors for comprehensive mold removal.
+We work with licensed mold remediation contractors and can connect you with one for thorough mold removal.

 Basement Dehumidifiers